KECK INSTITUTE FOR SPACE STUDIES

 Does KISS pay for all external visitors to travel to and from the Institute for workshops?

-No. We have limited travel funds for attendees, this includes professionals as well as students, so we can partially support travel for the few who need it.
+No. We do cover venue, most meals, and staff support for the workshop, but participants are expected to find means to fund their own travel.
+We have very limited travel funds for attendees, so we can partially support travel for the few who have special need for it.
 Preference is given to students, postdocs, young faculty, and young researchers.
-Those who cost-share with KISS are also given preference.
+Those who cost share with KISS are also given preference.

 Does KISS pay labor for external visitors who are core workshop participants?